apache/incubator-retired-s4/subprojects/s4-benchmarks/README.md

 The total number of events sent from an injector is `number of keys * number of test iterations * number of parallel injection threads`.
 Make sure this is significant in order to be able to correctly interpret the messaging rates (1000 would be too little for instance!).

-The total number of events sent from an injector is `number of keys * number of test iterations * number of parallel injection threads`.
-Make sure this is significant in order to be able to correctly interpret the messaging rates (1000 would be too little for instance!).

 By default in this example the size of a message is 188 bytes.